ethberlinzwei/KnowledgeBase/hackers.md

 ## Registration

 As you may already know, on the 7th there are two parallel events, from which you can choose only one (please no event hopping, as each have limited capacity and they're both typically at max capacity).
 View the [schedule](http://ethberlin.com/schedule) to decide which one's for you.
-Depending on the venue you choose, here's how the hackathon registeration will happen:
+Depending on the venue you choose, here's how the hackathon registration will happen:

 -   **Factory Görlitzer Park** Be there at 14:30 to register for the hackathon.
 -   **Factory Mitte** After the conference, at 21:00, everyone will come to **Factory Görlitzer Park**, and you can register then.